Home / Guides / Best Email Signature Management Software (Evaluated May 2026)

 This means – fonts, custom styling, and anything beyond basic layouts take noticeably more effort.
 Design-heavy teams, or teams doing frequent signature edits by marketing should factor this in.

-Cross-platform (M365 and Google Workspace), SAML SSO, server-side injection, EU data residency, and a significantly easier signature editor than either Exclaimer or CodeTwo.
+Cross-platform (M365 and Google Workspace), SAML SSO, server-side injection, EU data residency, and a the easiest signature editor in the category.

 This is best for marketing teams that want signature-as-channel.